zakiulfahmijailani/Indonesia_Kelurahan_Names_From_Wikipedia/README.md

-# Java Islands Kelurahan From Wikipedia
+# Indonesia Kelurahan Names From Wikipedia

-This repository contains a web scraper script that can be used to extract the names of all sub-districts (kelurahan) in the Java islands from Wikipedia.
+This repository contains a web scraper script that can be used to extract the names of all sub-districts (kelurahan) in various regions of Indonesia from Wikipedia.
 The script utilizes Python and the BeautifulSoup library to scrape the data from the Wikipedia pages.
 The get_kelurahan_data(url, city_name) function is the core of the web scraper.
 It fetches the HTML content from a specified Wikipedia URL, searches for the table containing sub-district names, and identifies the column with the sub-district names using header text variations like 'Daftar Desa', 'Daftar Desa/Kelurahan', or 'Daftar Kelurahan'.
 The function then extracts the sub-district names, performs data cleaning, and organizes the data into a Pandas DataFrame.

 ## Prerequisites